yongchenglow/yongchenglow.com/README.md

 ### Staging

-Files that are staged will automatically go through elslint and prettier fix.
+Files that are staged will automatically go through eslint and prettier fix.
 Theses type of files are defined in lint-staged.config.js

 ## VSCode Setup